CRC-FONDA/geoflow/README.md

 In its current implementation, the workflow relies on [the harmonized LUCAS survey data](https://doi.org/10.1038/s41597-020-00675-z).
 Which can be downloaded [here](https://jeodpp.jrc.ec.europa.eu/ftp/jrc-opendata/LUCAS).
 While in the development phase (i.e. right now), only points sampled in 2018 and the theoretical LUCAS-points are considered.
-This likely changes in the future.
-The respective files can be downloaded in a zipped format and processed as shown below:
+This may change in the future.
+The files can be downloaded and processed as shown below from the root of the repo directory as follows:

 ```bash
 wget --directory-prefix=lucas --content-disposition https://jeodpp.jrc.ec.europa.eu/ftp/jrc-opendata/LUCAS/LUCAS_harmonised/1_table/lucas_harmo_uf_2018.zip && \